tab1-web/faq/docs/gameplay/macro.md

 Access your macros by pressing the **R** key.
 Macros enable you to create and execute predefined sequences of actions.

 !!! warning
-    Do not automate the macros with coins or other software, [it can lead to a ban](/faq/support/rules/#1-botting).
+    Do not automate the macros with coins/physical objects or other software, [it can lead to a ban](/faq/support/rules/#1-botting).

 **Supported Content:**